 Availability is reported at the level of hexagons rather than addresses.
 Not every address is necessarily serviced within a hexagon where a provider reports availability.

-Fixed Wireless availability data comes primarily from the May 2026 release of the FCC's Broadband Data Collection program (representing ISPs' availability as of December 2025).
+Fixed Wireless availability data comes primarily from the FCC's Broadband Data Collection program, representing ISPs' availability as of December 2025 (published May 2026, with FCC revisions through July 2026).